Foblex Flow

 • Internal caches needed to draw connections and run hit-testing

-What the app stores:
+What the app stores in the stateless mode:

 • The actual list of nodes and their properties